jchitpin/thinkdeck/README.md

 2. Sturdy panel mounted I/O ports for a (i) micro B, (ii) full-sized HDMI, and (iii) USB A 2.0 for connecting a wireless mouse or flash drive.
 3. Display with a capacitive touch screen.
 4. Visible LED indicators for battery management status (from the PowerBoost 1000C).
-5. Power switch is protected inside the case to prevent accidentally turning on/off the device.
+5. Power switch is protected inside the case to prevent accidentally powering on/off the device.
+6. Dimensions are 232x98x55mm (L x W x H).

 ## Design compromises